 1. Pastéis de Belém

-Kick off your day by heading to the famous Pastéis de Belém bakery, famous for concocting the pastel de nata, a creamy, flaky egg tart pastry filled with custard that is dusted with cinnamon.
+Kick-off your 3 days in Lisbon by heading to the famous Pastéis de Belém bakery.
+It is famous for concocting the pastel de nata, a creamy, flaky egg tart pastry filled with custard that is dusted with cinnamon.

 In 1837, the pastry began to be produced at Pastéis de Belém using the same recipe that is still used today.
 It is dangerously YUMMY and you have to try it while you’re in Lisbon!

 Given its lofty reputation, Pastéis de Belém is immensely popular there’s always a long queue to get in.
 It’s well worth the wait though.
-Once inside make your way to the rear so it will be easier to get a table.
+Once inside, make your way to the rear so it will be easier to get a table.